Stories are powerful

 We all have a story.

-They shape our beliefs and perspectives and help us see the challenges we all face.
+Stories help us see problems from a different light.
+They make something impersonal feel personal.
 And when we personally connect to a problem, we’re more motivated to help.

 Chris may have autism, but this doesn’t define him.

 A disability doesn’t stop Chris from living a fulfilling life.
 He loves running, playing video games, and reading comic books.
-But he also enjoys working a part-time job and helping with chores.
+He enjoys working a part-time job and helping with chores.

 A disability shouldn’t prevent someone from experiencing the most in life.